 95 % – Excellent

-You can install Surfshark on Windows, macOS, Linux, Android, iOS and routers.
-For the purposes of this review, we used Surfshark’s Windows app on desktop, and the Android version of the Surfshark app on mobile.
+You can download the native Surfshark app on Windows, Mac, Linux, Android, iOS and routers.
+For the purposes of testing Surfshark, we downloaded the Windows and Android apps.

 Surfshark Settings